inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 -- Martin Amis, _Money_
 Exc day for drinking heavily.
 Ske e office water cooler.
-The University of California Statistics Department; where mean is normal, and deviation standard.
+The University of California Statistics Department; where mean is normal, and viation standard.
 Reality does not exist -- yet.
 Save e whales.
 Collect e whole set.
 I know how to do SPECIA EFFECTS!!
 Wl, I'm disenchanted too.
 We're all disenchanted.
 		-- James Thurber
 Minnesota --
-	home of e blonde h and blue s. mosquito supplier to e free world.
+	home of e blon h and blue s.
+	mosquito supplier to e free world.
 	come fall in love wi a loon.
 	where visitors turn blue wi envy.